 The decrease in basic assistance spending indicates the emergence of “post-PRWORA” welfare states in which basic assistance spending occupies a marginal share of total TANF spending and the focus of aid is on services, in-kind benefits, and work programs.
+These states retain the PRWORA’s emphasis on work and self-sufficiency but no longer make extensive use of TANF cash assistance to push low-income families into employment.
+OK, we need something more here…can we say what the combined number of people now subject to TANF requirements is?
+We have the caseload decline, we have the shifting in the character of the caseload (child only cases) and we have the decline in basic assistance (is the decline in basic assistance a consequence or a cause?).
+The question is whether or not we can offer any summary observation here?

-These states retain the PRWORA’s emphasis on work and self-sufficiency but no longer make extensive use of the work requirements associated with cash assistance to push low-income families into employment.
-With fewer and fewer needy families within the purview of cash aid, the debate over how to use low-income Americans reliance on aid as a means to improve their behavior and future outcomes has shifted to new programs: SNAP, Medicaid, and housing assistance.(Thrush 2018a) The emergence of these welfare systems underlines fundamental tensions between the PRWORA’s devolutionary, paternalistic, and work-focused goals and points to a new era of means-tested government assistance.
-If welfare as we knew it involved using poor people’s connection to cash assistance to improve their behavior, those who advocate paternalist policies now must use in-kind benefits to control poor people.
+With fewer and fewer needy families within the purview of cash aid, the debate over how to use low-income Americans reliance on aid as a means to control their behavior and future outcomes has shifted to new programs: SNAP, Medicaid, and housing assistance (Thrush 2018a).
+The emergence of these welfare systems underlines fundamental tensions between the PRWORA’s devolutionary, paternalistic, and work-focused goals and points to a new era of means-tested government assistance.
+If welfare as we knew it involved using poor people’s connection to cash assistance to regulate their behavior, those who advocate paternalist policies now seek other means to leverage power over poor people.

-Since TANF is a devolved program in which states possess a broad mandate, an analysis of the shift away from basic assistance spending toward a “post-PRWORA” model must occur at the state level.
+Since TANF is a program in which states possess a broad mandate, an analysis of the shift away from basic assistance spending toward a “post-PRWORA” model must occur at the state level.
 Using TANF financial data published by the Department of Health and Human Services’ Administration for Children and Families (ACF), we provide a descriptive account of how the devolution of policymaking authority reshaped welfare spending.
 We illustrate how and when the reduction in basic assistance spending occurred as well as the consequent shift toward funding in-kind benefits, work supports, and services for low-income families.
 On the basis of this analysis, we explore potential explanations for the emergence of the “post-PRWORA” welfare state, regressing states’ proportional basic assistance spending on state-level political, economic, and demographic characteristics.
 Our findings indicate that the typical post-PRWORA state is more conservative with a higher proportion of African Americans in its TANF caseload and lower unemployment rate.

-Background
+State Spending